yaoyx689/Fast-Robust-ICP/README.md

 This code is protected under patent.
 It can be only used for research purposes.
 If you are interested in business purposes/for-profit use, please contact Juyong Zhang (the author, email: juyong@ustc.edu.cn).

-This code is written by Yuxin Yao.
+This code was written by Yuxin Yao.
 If you have questions, please contact yaoyuxin@mail.ustc.edu.cn.

 ## Compilation

-The code is compiled using [CMake](https://cmake.org/) and requires Eigen.
+The code is compiled using [CMake](https://cmake.org/) and requires [Eigen](eigen.tuxfamily.org).
 It has been tested on Ubuntu 16.04 with gcc 5.4.0 and on Windows with Visual Studio 2015.

-An executable `FRICP` will be generated.
+Follow the following steps to compile the code:

+1) Make sure Eigen is installed.
+We recommend version 3.3+.
+	- Download Eigen from eigen.tuxfamily.org and extract it into a folder 'eigen' within the 'include' folder.
+Make sure the files 'include/eigen/Eigen/Dense' and 'include/eigen/unsupported/Eigen/MatrixFunctions' can be found
+	- Alternatively: On Ubuntu, use the command "apt-get install libeigen3-dev" to install Eigen.

+2) Create a build folder 'build' within the root directory of the code

+3) Run cmake to generate the build files inside the build folder, and compile the source code:
+    - On linux, run the following commands within the build folder:
+    ```
+   $ cmake -DCMAKE_BUILD_TYPE=Release ..
+   $ make
+    ```
+    - On windows, use the cmake GUI to generate a visual studio solution file, and build the solution.

+4) Afterwards, there should be an exectuable file 'FRICP' generated.

-## Usage./FR
+## Usage

 The program is run with four input parameters: